NBA Fantasy Trade Tips - Don't Panic About These Players Yet

 It's certainly been a roller-coaster of a season thus far for Rozier.
 Unfortunately, the lows have far outweighed the highs, especially regarding fantasy value.
 On the surface, his production has been close to where we projected it.
 He is averaging a career-high 5.5 assists per game to go with 20.4 points and 2.5 triples.
 However, when we dig a little deeper, we find a couple of glaring flaws, notably his efficiency and lack of defensive contributions.
 His steal numbers have almost halved compared to last season, falling from 1.3 to 0.7.
 His field goal percentage has also taken a significant hit, falling to below 40 percent.

-When attempting to decipher the reason for his decline, one major factor that must be considered is LeMelo Ball's absence.
+When attempting to decipher the reason for his decline, one major factor that must be considered is LaMelo Ball's absence.
 Ball has missed most of the season with two ankle injuries.
 While Ball's presence on the floor is likely to cut into Rozier's assist numbers, it should also allow him to get more open looks on offense.
 An increase in efficiency could be around the corner, and with it could come more energy on the defensive end.
 It seems he will fall short on his preseason ADP, likely to be more of a top 70 player.
 If you are becoming frustrated and looking to offload him, I wouldn't give him up for anything less than another player in that range.

 Scottie Barnes, Raptors